B.S.Ch.E. in Chemical Engineering

 The B.S. in chemical engineering provides the student with a fundamental knowledge of chemical engineering science and prepares graduates for a variety of careers in industry and government, or for advanced study in engineering, business, or professional school.

 Program Educational Objectives

-Graduates from the Department of Chemical Engineering of the University of Mississippi will:
+Graduates from the Department of Chemical Engineering of the University of Mississippi, within 3-5 years after graduation, will:

 - Meet or exceed the expectations of employers of chemical engineers;

 - Continue their professional development by pursuing advanced study if they so desire; and

 - Continue their professional development by pursuing leadership opportunities and other positions of service in their profession and/or communities.